When it comes to divorce and custody mediation, Ukiah-based Wine Country Family Law & Bankruptcy Office offers clients skilled assistance.

 Our Ukiah divorce and family law mediator, Thomas Shields, is experienced in helping families achieve outcomes that save money and achieve resolution sooner.

-We want to help you obtain assistance quickly while the Mendocino County family law court (and/or your attorneys, if applicable) may not be operating at full capacity.
-Due to the Corona Virus pandemic, the Mendocino County family law court is not operating at its full capacity.
-Mediation is a way to work remotely now with our skilled mediator to help resolve Ukiah and Mendocino County custody, visitation, and divorce related issues, particularly during the Corona Virus COVID-19 pandemic.
+We want to help you obtain assistance quickly while the Ukiah and Medicino County family law court may not be operating at full capacity.
+Due to the Corona Virus pandemic, the Ukiah and Medicino County family law court is back-logged usually resulting in long delays for court hearings.
+Mediation is a way to work remotely now with our skilled mediator to help resolve Ukiah and Mendocino County custody, visitation, and divorce-related issues, particularly during the Corona Virus COVID-19 pandemic.
 Mediation can be used to resolve your entire divorce or custody matter without the need to go to court.

 What is Mediation?